History of Phil Stockman in Timeline

 2003: Texas League All-Star

-In 2003, Stockman was a Texas League All-Star while playing as a starting pitcher for the El Paso Diablos.
+In 2003, Stockman was named a Texas League All-Star while playing as a starting pitcher for the El Paso Diablos.

-2004: Won Silver Medal at Summer Olympics
+2004: Silver Medal at the Summer Olympics

 In 2004, Stockman, representing Australia, won a silver medal at the Summer Olympics.

-2006: Participant in World Baseball Classic
+2006: World Baseball Classic Participation

 In 2006, Stockman participated in the World Baseball Classic as a member of Australia's national baseball team.